ekara-platform/website/content/reference/cli.md

 * `-d --descriptor <descriptor-file-name>` The name of the environment descriptor, if missing we will look for the defaulted one: `ekara.yaml`.
 * `-U --user <user-name>` The user to log into the descriptor repository.
-* `-P --PASSWORD <user-PASSWORD>` The password to log into the descriptor repository.
+* `-P --password <user-password>` The password to log into the descriptor repository.
 * `-p --param <param-file>` Location of the parameters file that will be substitutable in the descriptor.

 Docker options: